-Given by ACM SIGPLAN to recognize the value and degree of services to the Programming Languages Community.
+Given by ACM SIGPLAN to recognize distinguished educational contributions to the Programming Languages Community.
 The award recognizes contributions to ACM SIGPLAN, its conferences, publications, or its local activities.
 The award includes a prize of $2,500.

 We define contributions in the broadest sense.
 In particular we wish to recognize:

 Please use http://awards.sigplan.org/ to submit nominations.
-Nominations submitted by January 5th will be considered for that year’s award.
-A nomination for the distinguished educator award that is not awarded will remain under consideration for 3 years.
-This means that an otherwise strong nominee is not blocked if they happen to be nominated at the same time as a truly outstanding one.
-Conversely, if no nominee is strong enough, then there should be no award.
+Nominations submitted on or before January 15th will be considered for award that year.
+A nomination for the Distinguished Educator Award that is not selected will remain in consideration for a total of three years.
+In any given year at most one nomination will be selected (if no nominee is strong enough there should be no award that year).

 The candidate may be nominated simultaneously for other awards, such as the ACM Karl V. Karlstrom Outstanding Educator Award.

 Award recipients are selected by a committee constituted as follows: